qtrantrung/agent-guardrail/README.md

   given; bind that to a real workload identity upstream (mTLS, signed tokens).
 - **Total-rewrite of the audit log.** A hash chain detects edits *within* a log but not an attacker who replaces the whole file and recomputes it.
-Anchor the head hash externally — periodically append it to immutable object storage or a transparency log.
+Anchor the head hash externally -periodically append it to immutable object storage or a transparency log.
 - **Semantic judgement of tool *outputs*.** This bounds what an agent may *do*, not whether a returned document is itself malicious.